-- Approve an assumption of a Mortgage by a new borrower. - Allow a repayment plan or a forbearance period during which regular Mortgage payments may be reduced or suspended. - Approve a modification of certain terms of the Mortgage or a refinancing of the Mortgage, including under our mortgage modification initiatives and Enhanced Relief Refinance Program.
-See Freddie Mac Our Relief Refinance and Mortgage Modification Programs.

-- Pursue a pre-foreclosure contract for sale of the underlying property or other foreclosure alternative transaction. - Initiate a foreclosure proceeding.
+- Approve an assumption of a Mortgage by a new borrower. - Allow a repayment plan that provides the borrower a specified period of time to return to current status by paying the normal monthly payment plus additional agreed-upon delinquent amounts. - Allow a forbearance period during which regular Mortgage payments may be reduced or suspended. - Allow a Payment Deferral Solution. - Approve a modification of certain terms of the Mortgage, including under our mortgage modification initiatives.
+See Special Mortgage Characteristics - Mortgage Modification Programs. - Pursue a pre-foreclosure contract for sale of the underlying property or other foreclosure alternative transaction. - Initiate a foreclosure proceeding.